 PBFT is perhaps the central protocol for asynchronous byzantine state replication.
-The seminal first publication about it, of which we presented a simplified version, can be found in [CL+99].
+The seminal first publication about it, of which we presented a simplified version, can be found in [MC99].
 The canonical work about most versions of PBFT is Miguel Castro's PhD dissertation [Cas01].

-Notice that the sets \mathcal{P}b in Algorithm 25.22 grow with each view change as the system keeps running since they contain all prepared-certificates that nodes have collected so far.
-All variants of the protocol found in the literature introduce regular checkpoints where nodes agree that enough nodes executed all requests up to a certain sequence number so they can continuously garbagecollect prepared-certificates.
+Notice that the sets \mathcal{P}i in Algorithm 4.22 grow with each view change as the system keeps running since they contain all prepared-certificates that nodes have collected so far.
+All variants of the protocol found in the literature introduce regular checkpoints where nodes agree that enough nodes executed all requests up to a certain sequence number so they can continuously garbage-collect prepared-certificates.
 We left this out for conciseness.